getValue('#comment')

 is isomorphic to Identity a

-(see, I told you isomorphisms were pervasive).join
+(see, I told you isomorphisms were pervasive).

 and chain(eitherToTask)